jaredfolkins/badactor/README.md

     Name:        "Login",
     Message:     "You have failed to login too many times",
     StrikeLimit: 10,
-    ExpireBase:  time.Second * 2, // if no activity is detected the infraction will expire after 2 seconds
+    ExpireBase:  time.Minute * 10, // if no activity is detected the infraction will expire after 10 minutes
     Sentence:    time.Minute * 5, // the sentence for breaking the rule is to be jailed for 5 minutes }